-5.3 The Partnership Board is asked to nominate a councillor member from each authority for the Committee and to nominate a further 2 Non-Councillor Members of the Committee.
+5.3 The Partnership Board is asked to nominate a councillor member from each authority for the Committee and to nominate a further 1 non-councillor member of the Committee, subject to the existing non-councillor members, outlined at para 5.2 wishing to continue in their role.
 The Committee normally meets 2 weeks in advance of each Partnership Board meeting.